Take Employee Engagement to the MAT with Employee Giving

 Are you going to the mat with your employee engagement strategy?

 While there is no universal consensus on how companies can achieve high engagement, one thing we do know is employees expect their employers to be socially responsible and according to a Cone Communications study on Millennial employee engagement, “Not only do Millennials want to hear what their employers are doing to be more responsible, they want to be co-creators and facilitators of CSR solutions.”
 Employers trying to overcome the challenges of engaging employees need look no further than workplace giving and volunteerism.
-One of the six top trends uncovered in Snapshot 2015 is that employee giving and volunteer programs serve as an on-ramp to full employee engagement.
+One of the six top trends uncovered in our Snapshot Employer Research is that employee giving and volunteer programs serve as an on-ramp to full employee engagement.

 But how exactly can your organization accomplish this?